ibexa/documentation-developer/docs/getting_started/install_ibexa_dxp.md

 !!! note "Nginx"

-    If you are using Nginx instead of Apache, please use  [this example vhost file](https://github.com/ezsystems/developer-documentation/tree/master/code_samples/install/vhost_template/nginx-vhost.template) and modify it to fit your project.
+    If you are using Nginx instead of Apache, use [this example vhost file](https://github.com/ezsystems/developer-documentation/tree/master/code_samples/install/vhost_template/nginx-vhost.template) and modify it to fit your project.
 Also modify the instructions below accordingly.

 Specify `/<your installation directory>/public` as the `DocumentRoot` and `Directory`.
 Uncomment the line that starts with `#if [APP_ENV]` and set the value to `prod` or `dev`,